lighterio/exam/README.md

 Asserts that the value (string, array, etc.) has the specified length.

 #### is.notLengthOf(value, length)
-Asserts that the value (string, array, etc.) does not have the specified length.
+Asserts that the value (string, array, etc.) has no length, or a different length than specified.

 #### is.arrayOf(value, expectedTypeOrClass)
 Asserts that the value is an array of the specified type or an array of